cardo-org/Rembus.jl/docs/src/brokerless.md

 This means that one `expose` API works in place of `expose` and `subscribe` APIs required for configuring a broker.

 The signature of `mymethod` must have a `session` object as first argument.
-The `session` object may be useful for serving only authorized components with `isauth(session)`.
+The `session` object may be useful for serving only authorized components with `isauthorized(session)`.

 For example if rpc method is invoked with two arguments: